TNamdarian/seven-terraces/README.md

 13. As a Registered User, I wan to be able to get in touch with the admin regarding the deals I’m interested in viewing.

 *Admin User*
-The Admin user the same as the Registered user above with the additional extra expectations as below:
+The Admin user shares the same expectations as the Registered user with some additional ones as below:
 1. As an Admin User, I would like the ability to **log in to an admin account** so that I can **create, edit and delete featured property posts** for each month;
 2. As an Admin User, I want to be able to view all **property posts** added by other members of the community as well as the ability to **edit or delete any property posts** so that I can **maintain the site to stay updated**